valjic1/catch-decorator-ts/README.md

 }
 ```

-Remember when stacking decorators that their execution is going to happen in reverse order
+Remember when stacking decorators that their execution is going to happen in reverse order.

 ```ts
 @DefaultCatch(quxHandler)